mahavedalla/mahavedalla/docs/questions/satta/buddha/discussion-of-the-buddha-himself/whether-all-the-buddhas-speech-was-supramundane.md

 ---
-Question: Whether all the Buddha speech was supramundane?
+Question: Whether all the Buddha's speech was supramundane?
 Category: Buddha
 Tags:
 Sutta References: